vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 :::tip[Pro Developer Move]

 I added that console log so you can see what modules `jdeps` thinks you need.
 You could even copy-paste this list and hardcode it for *slightly* faster builds.

 Is the performance gain worth it?
 Probably not.
-Will it make you feel like a optimization ninja?
-Absolutely! 🥷
+Will it make you feel like an optimization hack?
+Absolutely!

 :::